 \S may be used in a print format to comment a section out or prevent a carriage return from being sent.
 Any character to the right of a \S will not be printed.
+This is a case sensitive command or term.
 For printed tickets, you use the editor to lay out a format in logical order.
-The example in Figure 18 shows a typical truck scale ticket format, with item legends on the left side of the ticket and the actual values for the variables to be printed (in brackets) on the right side.
+The example in Figure 20 shows a typical truck scale ticket format, with item legends on the left side of the ticket and the actual values for the variables to be printed (in brackets) on the right side.
 As you can see in the adjacent sample ticket, the format looks very much like the actual ticket that is printed.